Supreme Court allows broad enforcement of Trump asylum rule

 It’s unclear how quickly the policy will be rolled out and how exactly it fits in with the other efforts by the administration to restrict border crossings and tighten asylum rules.

-For example, thousands of people are waiting on lists at border crossings in Mexico to claim asylum in the U.S. And more than 30,000 people have been turned back to Mexico to wait out their asylum claims.
+For example, thousands of people are waiting on lists at border crossings in Mexico to claim asylum in the U.S. And acting U.S. Customs and Border Protection Commissioner Mark Morgan said Thursday that 45,000 people have been turned back to Mexico to wait out their asylum claims.

 Asylum seekers must pass an initial screening called a “credible fear” interview, a hurdle that a vast majority clear.
 Under the new policy, they would fail the test unless they sought asylum in at least one country they traveled through and were denied.
 They would be placed in fast-track deportation proceedings and flown to their home countries at U.S. expense.